harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Do we surface asset governance recommendations at the perspective level?

-No, we do not provide asset governance recommendations at the perspective level."
+No, we do not provide asset governance recommendations at the perspective level.

 ### Governance